 A tuning fork exam may help diagnose neurologic hearing loss.
 Sound waves from the vibration of the tuning fork can be heard through the air and through the bones around the ear.

-What is the treatment for labyrinthitis (inner ear infections)?
+What is the treatment for labyrinthitis (inner ear infection)?

 Once other conditions have been ruled out, the treatment for labyrinthitis (inner ear infections) depends on the cause, your symptoms, and how long the problem has been present.